 Quitting smoking is one of the best things you can do for your health.

 You know it, we all know it.
 So don’t let anything deter you from doing that.

 Especially when there are so many things you can do to prevent your sweet tooth from picking up where your cigarette left off.

 So, here’s our guide to managing your sweet tooth when you ditch the tobacco cigs.

 Eat all the chocolate, sweets and cakes that you want to, as long as you commit to changing the way you do ‘sweet’.

 You don’t have to forgo sweet treats completely in your quest to avoid sugar.
-In fact there is a whole world of guilt free healthy sweet treats having their moment, that you can gorge yourself silly on, should you wish to.
+In fact, there are a whole world of guilt-free healthy sweet treats having their moment, that you can gorge yourself silly on, should you wish to.

-You’re going to have to say goodbye to the processed, sugar laden cakes and chocolates that you would normally chow down on, and say hello to the new wave of healthy sweet alternatives, presented by the likes of Deliciously Ella, Livia’s and Squirrel Sisters (if packaged sweet treats is your weakness).
+You’re going to have to say goodbye to the processed, sugar-laden cakes and chocolates that you would normally chow down on, and say hello to the new wave of healthy sweet alternatives, presented by the likes of Deliciously Ella, Livia’s and Squirrel Sisters (if packaged sweet treats are your weakness).